lavi324/nginx-ingress-controller-setup/README.md

 This setup uses multiple external IPs and load balancers, which increases both operational cost and deployment mess.
 Moving forward, I plan to implement access through a single NGINX Ingress controller to simplify API requeses routing, improve security, and reduce cost.

+**NGINX Ingress Controller setup:**

+Create a new NS for the NGINX Helm chart.

+install the Helm chart in the new NS.

+Create 1 ingress file and apply for each NS pods.